Graeme McDowell holds off Dustin Johnson to win Saudi event

-Johnson made an eagle on the par-5 18th by chipping in over a bunker to card a 3-under 67.
+Johnson made an eagle on the par-5 18th by chipping in over a bunker for a 3-under 67 as McDowell saved par on No. 17.

+McDowell sank his 5-footer to par the 18th and secure his 16th professional win, in a 13th different country.

+A first title on McDowell’s home tour since the 2014 French Open lifted him back into a top-50 world ranking, and earned a winner’s check of $583,000.

 Phil Mickelson fired a 67 to end in a three-way tie for third place on 9 under, with Thomas Pieters (65) and Gavin Green (70).

-McDowell’s partner in the final pairing, Victor Dubuisson, fell away after dropping five shots from holes 10 through 14 in a 4-over 74.
-The Frenchman was among five players tied for sixth place on 7 under, including Sergio Garcia.
+McDowell’s partner in the final pairing, Victor Dubuisson, fell away after dropping five shots from Nos.
+10-14 in a 4-over 74.
+The Frenchman was among five players tied for sixth place on 7 under, including Sergio Garcia (66).

 McDowell began the day with a one-shot advantage and never fell out of at least a share of the lead at the Royal Greens Golf and Country Club.